scottyschup/ruby-curriculum/w2d2/inheritance.md

 ```

 ## Exercises

 Estimated time: 45min.

 ### Employee and Manager

 Write a class `Employee` that has attributes that return the
 employee's name, title, salary, and boss.

 Write another class, `Manager`, that extends `Employee`. `Manager`
 should have an attribute that holds an array of all employees assigned
 to the manager.
-Add a method to assign a new employee to a manager; it
-should set the employee's manager attribute and add the employee to
-the manager's employee list.
-Note that managers can be assigned to
+Note that managers can be assigned to higher level
-higher level managers, of course.
+managers, of course.

 Add a method, `bonus(multiplier)` to `Employee`.
 Employees
 should get a bonus like this